mgechev/blog.mgechev.com/_drafts/typed-lambda-calculus-create-type-checker-transpiler-compiler.md

 }
 ```

-In the pseudo code above, we can see that the program's compilation & interpretation happen in the following way:
+In the pseudo code above, we can notice that the program's compilation & interpretation happen the following way:

 1. Read the file containing our program.
 2. Parse the source code and get an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).